-The Chapman Tax Law Clinic is the oldest clinical program at Chapman University School of Law.
-Our students have served thousands of taxpayers, saving millions of dollars in taxes.
+The Tax Law Clinic is the oldest clinical program at Chapman University's Dale E. Fowler School of Law, and we are proud to offer both trial and appellate tax clinic opportunities to our students.
+Through the clinic, Chapman law students have served thousands of taxpayers, saving millions of dollars in taxes since 1997.

-In the trial level tax clinic, law students have the chance to handle cases in all stages of controversy.
-The majority of cases are docketed with the U.S. Tax Court.
-Although students are under the supervision of attorney-professors, the student is expected to take primary responsibility for all aspects of their cases.
-This may include interviewing clients, gathering facts and evidence, performing research, and meeting with the IRS to negotiate a settlement.
+In the trial level tax clinic, law students have the chance to handle cases in many different stages of controversy including case that are in the U.S. Tax Court.
+Although students are under the supervision of attorney-professors, the student is expected to take responsibility for all aspects of their cases including: interviewing clients, gathering facts and evidence, performing research, and meeting with the IRS to negotiate a settlement.
 If settlement efforts fail, the student may have the opportunity to take the case to trial.

 The clinic benefits the clients, students, IRS and the Tax Court.
 Clients benefit from receiving counsel and representation that they otherwise could not afford; students learn invaluable skills handling live clients while still in law school; the IRS appreciates the assistance in resolving cases at earlier stages of a controversy; and the Tax Court is pleased that our students help settle many cases that otherwise would go to trial.